AliSoftware/alisoftware.github.io/_posts/2016-02-06-async-errors.md

   .flatMap(buildUser)
 ```

 What is cool in that expression is that if one of the method (say `toJSON` for example) fails and return a `.Failure`, then the failure will be propagated to the end without even trying to apply the `extractUserDict` and `buildUser` methods.
-This somehow allows the error to "take a shortcut".

-No need for you to handle intermediate failures at each stage like you did before, you will get it at the end eventually, meaning that you can manage all your error cases in one point instead of repeating the error-handling code at each intermediate stage.
+This somehow allows the error to "take a shortcut": exactly like with `do…catch`, you can process all your error cases together in one point at the end of the chain instead of handling errors at each intermediate stage.
 Isn't that cool?

-## From Result to `throw` and back
+## From `Result` to `throw` and back

-Problem is, `Result` is not built in th Swift standard library, and a lot of functions use `throw` to report synchronous errors anyway.
+Problem is, `Result` is not built in the Swift standard library, and a lot of functions use `throw` to report synchronous errors anyway.
 Like in practice, to build a `User` from a `NSDictionary` we might have a `init(dict: NSDictionary) throws` constructor instead of a `NSDictionary -> Result<User>` function.

 So how to mix both those worlds?
 Easy: let's extend `Result` just for that[^noescape]!